 13. Make Sure You Have a Contract for their services

 It is crucial to sign a contract with the DJ.
-This will cover all of the information needed prior to, day of and after the wedding.
+This will cover all of the information needed before, day of, and after the wedding.
 Make sure to ask the DJ if they include a contract.
-This document should have the date, place and time of the event, as well as other key details.
+This document should have the date, place, and time of the event and other key details.